materialknight/react_templates/readme.md

    In this case, the origin of **index.html** is **yoursite.com**, but the origin of React is its CDN, thus the user's browser sends a **crossorigin request** to get React.

+   A **crossorigin request** resolves differently depending on its script tag's `crossorigin` attribute: If the attribute is not present, you'll get deficient error logging for the requested script (React in this case) when `window.onerror` triggers (`window.onerror` triggers when a resource failed to load or couldn't be used).
+If the `crossorigin` attribute is present, it the request is done using the **Cross-Origin-Resouce-Sharing** (CORS) Protocol, which enables the server to share more information or honor previously impossible requests, if the request comes from a trusted origin.

-   A **crossorigin request** resolves differently depending its script tag's `crossorigin` attribute: If the attribute is not present, you'll get deficient error logging via `window.onerror`.
-If it's set to "anonymous", you'll get improved error logging.
-You can explicitly set it to "anonymous" by writing `crossorigin='anonymous'`, `crossorigin=''` or simply `crossorigin` (I use the last option in this documentation).
+   If `crossorigin` is set to "anonymous" and the server responds with the header `Access-Control-Allow-Origin: yoursite.com` or with `Access-Control-Allow-Origin: *`, it means **yoursite.com** is a trusted origin to make that GET request for the linked script (React), so you'll get improved error logging for that fetched script (React) when `window.onerror` triggers.
+You can set `crossorigin` to "anonymous" by writing `crossorigin='anonymous'`, `crossorigin=''`, `crossorigin=*nonExistentValue*` or simply `crossorigin` (I use the last option in this documentation).

    In our case, the user's browser sends a request to the React CDN, asking for the React script.
 This request includes an "Origin" header, which specifies the origin (**yoursite.com**) of the request.
-4. A server can restrict the set of origins that can access its resources.
-When the React CDN server receives the request, it checks the "Origin" header to ensure that the request is coming from an allowed origin.
-If the origin (**yoursite.com**) is allowed, the server responds by sending the React script to the user's browser.
+4. When the React CDN server receives the request, it checks the "Origin" header to ensure that the request is coming from an allowed origin.
+If the origin (**yoursite.com**) is allowed, the server responds by sending the React script to the user's browser, along with `Access-Control-Allow-Origin: yoursite.com` or `Access-Control-Allow-Origin: *` as a response header, thereby enabling you to see better React error messages whenever `window.onerror` triggers.

    You can check the **Access-Control-Allow-Origin HTTP response header** to see the allowed origins (in the case of React CDNs, it usually is "*", meaning all origins are allowed).